emako/wpfui.violeta/README.md

   _ = await dialog.ShowAsync();
   ```

+​	If you want to inherit `Wpf.Ui.Violeta.Controls.ContentDialog` to implement a custom dialog just using `Style="{StaticResource DefaultVioletaContentDialogStyle}"`.

 - **MessageBox**

   > To utilize Win32's classic `MessageBox` methods while supporting modern UI themes like Mica and dark mode.